Yossi/agent-stats-utils/README.md

   * mysql server

 Clone this repo.
+(Optional. phantomjs is only needed if you are monitoring for pending agents)
 Get phantomjs https://bitbucket.org/ariya/phantomjs/downloads the 2.0 version is a steaming pile of crap, get the 1.9.8 version.
 Throw it in the same dir as the other checked out files, or change the code in util.py that looks like this